 Key Takeaways

-The physiology is straightforward.
+The physiology is simple.
 After 40, you lose roughly 8% of muscle mass per decade, and the type 2 fibers, the ones that let you respond to attacks and surge over a climb, can be 10 to 40% smaller in older adults compared to younger ones.
 Zone 2 and threshold work don't touch those fibers.
-Heavy compound lifting does.
+Loaded resistance work does.
 I started taking this seriously about two years ago and the difference in the last hour of a long day is real.
 One of the lads in our Not Done Yet coaching community added two sessions a week back in January and his 20-minute power was up 5% inside three months.
 It's like anything in training, consistency beats intensity.
 Two sessions in the gym every single week beats one heroic block in November and then nothing until next winter.

 You Might Also Like